Dawid Pietrzkiewicz

-Dawid Pietrzkiewicz (born 9 February 1988) is a Polish footballer who plays for Klasa A club Zgoda Zarszyn.
+Dawid Pietrzkiewicz (born 9 February 1988) is a Polish footballer who is a player-manager for regional league club Zgoda Zarszyn.
 A goalkeeper throughout his entire professional career, he is currently an outfield player.

-Career

-Club
+Club career

 In September 2010, he was loaned to NK Primorje.
 He made his Gambrinus liga debut for Baník Ostrava on 30 April 2011.

 In the summer of 2012, Pietrzkiewicz joined Azerbaijan Premier League side Simurq.
 In his only season with the club he featured in all bar 4 games for Simurq, making 31 appearances.

 Gabala

 On 5 June 2013, Pietrzkiewicz was unveiled as a new signing for Gabala, moving from fellow Azerbaijan Premier League club Simurq on a one-year contract with the option of another year.
 He made his debut on 2 August 2013 in their 1–2 away victory against Baku.
 Pietrzkiewicz left Gabala at the end of his one-year contract, having made 10 appearances for the club.
 After being without a club for a year, Pietrzkiewicz re-signed with Gabala on 28 July 2015.